YTV (Canadian TV channel): Shaw's acquisition

 Calgary-based Shaw Communications was in talks of acquiring CUC's stake of 34% ownership of YTV.
 The sale was approved in February 1995.
 That winter, the network started airing Short Circuits, a series of CGI-animated fillers to use during its regulated commercial breaks.
 Patricia McDonald became YTV's new president on July 17, replacing Terry Coles.
 On September 20, Rogers announced a CA$113 million acquisition of Shaw's cable head-ends in British Columbia.
 In exchange, Shaw got YTV and New Country Network, as well as CTV affiliate CFCN.

 By June 1996, Shaw had taken full control of YTV.
 In order to stand out from an increased number of competitors, YTV began to reposition itself as a tween channel.
 For its 1998 revamp, the network launched 57 new programs as well as "a number of new products such as board games, software, and toys based on the YTV characters", coinciding with its tenth anniversary.

+On April 22, 1999, YTV cancelled a scheduled airing of the Buffy the Vampire Slayer episode "Earshot", due to its plotline and subject matter coinciding with the recent Columbine High School massacre.
+YTV would eventually air the episode on September 25th of that year.

 YTV under Corus

-In 1999, the media assets of Shaw were separated to form Corus Entertainment.
+Later in 1999, the media assets of Shaw were separated to form Corus Entertainment.

 YTV had new challenges with its licence revision in 2006.
 Its target audience had started fleeing to other platforms, especially on-demand services, and the channel was also planning to change some of its requirements, such as the removal of pre-school programming, the removal of the protagonist rule it had since its founding, the maximum hours of Canadian dramas per week and the minimum percentage of non-Canadian programming from outside North America.
 This led to plans to de-regulate the licence in 2007.

 Two Corus specialty channel applications for YTV extensions, YTV POW!, an internationally sourced children's action, adventure and superhero genre, and YTV OneWorld, targeting viewers from age 9 to 17 with travel, humour, games and S.T.E.M. were approved on September 18, 2008.
-The YTV Oneworld license was used to launch Nickelodeon Canada.
+The YTV Oneworld licence was used to launch Nickelodeon Canada.

 On January 11, 2011, a high-definition feed was launched.

+On November 4, 2021, YTV, alongside sister company Nelvana (which Corus acquired in 2000), announced a collaboration with Canadian clothing brand Retrokid to launch an exclusive line of T-shirts and hoodies donning hand-drawn designs of previous YTV logos and insignia, alongside past YTV original programs.

 On September 1, 2025, following the closure of the Canadian Nickelodeon network, Corus Entertainment's broadcasting rights to Nickelodeon programming on YTV and preschool-aimed Treehouse expired as a result of Corus' continued financial issues.
-Nickelodeon programming remains available in Canada through YTV On Demand and the Paramount+ streaming service.
+Nickelodeon programming remains available in Canada through the Paramount+ or Netflix streaming service.